bgoonz/gists-revamp/by-extension/markdown/The-Comple.md

 `/^JavaScript$/`

 To search for “Java” as a word by itself you can try the pattern `/\sJava\s/`, which requires a space before and after the word.
 But there are two problems with this solution.
-First, it does not match “Java” at the beginning or the end of a string, but only if it appears with space on either side.
+First, it does not match "Java" at the beginning or the end of a string, but only if it appears with space on either side.
 Second, when this pattern does find a match, the matched string it returns has leading and trailing spaces, which is not quite what’s needed.
 So instead of matching actual space characters with \\s, match (or anchor to) word boundaries with \\b.
 The resulting expression is `/\bJava\b/`.

 The element `\B` anchors the match to a location that is not a word boundary.
-Thus, the pattern `/\B[Ss]cript/` matches “JavaScript” and “postscript”, but not “script” or “Scripting”.
+Thus, the pattern `/\B[Ss]cript/` matches "JavaScript" and "postscript", but not "script" or "Scripting".

 You can also use arbitrary regular expressions as anchor conditions.